benphillips1997/fiber-scheduler/README.md

 <br/>

 I created a second example to demonstate the data sharing between fibers.
 This is in the file 'scheduler_data_test2.cpp'.
 This example uses 3 fibers.
-Only the first fiber will be spawned and then do_it will be called.
+Only the first fiber will be spawned initially and then do_it will be called.
 Fibers 1 and 3 will get and increment the data and all fibers will spawn the next fiber, so they are called in a loop.

 ```c++
 int *dp = (int*)s.get_data();